Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9E

 Memory Aid

-Real-World Application
+Real-World Example

 You're matching an antenna using a stub match.
 You connect a short piece of transmission line (maybe 1/4 wavelength) in parallel with your feed line at the antenna feed point.
 The stub is open or shorted at the far end.
 The stub's reactance cancels the antenna's reactance, matching the impedance.
 This is a simple and effective matching method.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Stub match, Transmission line, Parallel connection, Impedance matching
+Stub match Transmission line Parallel connection Impedance matching

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9E topic.